hndoss/hndoss.github.io/_posts/2020-10-01-hacktoberfest-2020.md

 - **Plant a Tree**
 Digital Ocean in partnership with [Tree-Nation](https://tree-nation.com/), introduced the option to plant a tree instead of receiving a T-shirt as a reward.
 Tree-Nation is the largest reforestation platform allowing citizens and companies to plant trees all around the world.

-- **More Swags**
+- **More Swag**
 And in top of that, there is a bunch of other companies and groups initiative to encourage the community to join by giving their own swags. [crweiner](https://github.com/crweiner) created a [list of all the goodies](https://hacktoberfestswaglist.com).
 > This repo seeks to document all of the companies giving away swag for Hacktoberfest 2020 and how you can get your hands on some free gifts for your time and help.

 ## Get Started
 All what you need is a GitHub account and to be [registered in the fest](https://hacktoberfest.digitalocean.com/login).
-After doing that, submit at least four valid pull requests between October 1-31 to public GitHub repository with `Hacktoberfest` as topic.
+After doing that, submit at least four valid pull requests between October 1-31 to public GitHub repositories with `Hacktoberfest` as topic.
 You can track your progress visiting [hacktoberfest.digitalocean.com](hacktoberfest.digitalocean.com) and remember, you will have to submit at least four pull requests to receive a prize.

 ## Stop Right There
 Hold your horses.
 This event is meant to engage the community into collaboration with meaningful Pull Requests.
-The [shitoverfest](https://twitter.com/shitoberfest) Twitter account is a living proof of what a poor follow of the code of conduct can do, and even youtubers like  [Eddie Jaoude](https://www.youtube.com/watch?v=h5zJAfmTgPI) are starting to react this as well.
+The [shitoverfest](https://twitter.com/shitoberfest) Twitter account is a living proof of what a poor follow of the code of conduct can do, and even youtubers like  [Eddie Jaoude](https://www.youtube.com/watch?v=h5zJAfmTgPI) are starting to react to this as well.
 > Hacktoberfest is a great time to get people involved in Open Source!
 Being involved in Open Source can help you up skill, network and accelerate your career.
 However, this year had a lot of spammy pull requests.
 In this video I will pick out some funny spammy pull requests.

 Spam is an interesting thing.
 You can be sending spam without noticing it.
 These are my first attempts to participate in Hacktoberfest 2020: